 Because treatment for rheumatoid arthritis is improving, many experts believe that most people who have it will develop less joint damage.
 You can gain control of rheumatoid arthritis and improve your chances by taking the following steps:

 - Get treated early.
 Much of the joint damage that eventually becomes serious starts soon after rheumatoid arthritis is discovered.
 The earlier you are treated, the less the chance of joint damage.

 - See your doctor often.
 People who see their rheumatologist regularly (several times a year) have less joint damage than people who do not.

 - Exercise!
 You can exercise without causing joint damage.
-In fact, exercise has the opposite effect -- regular exercise makes joints stronger.
+In fact, exercise has the opposite effect -- regular exercise helps maintain the muscles around the joints.
 Your doctor will help you with an exercise plan that is safe, effective, and personalized for your fitness level and condition.

-- Rest when you need to.
+- Rest when your body needs to rest.
 Finding the balance between rest and exercise is important so you don't overdo it.

 - Use a cane in the hand opposite a painful hip or knee, even though this may not be your first instinct.
 It may take a little practice, but this reduces wear and tear on the affected joint and may make walking easier to do.